forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 ![relative](images/M2m_edit_button_enable_1.PNG)

-19. In List Control form at the bottom select "Enable Edit" and it should redirect to the previous form.
+19. In List Control form at the bottom select **Enable Edit** and it should redirect to the previous form.

 ![relative](images/m2m_enable_edit_button.PNG)